-When all scenarios are complete, have each group present their questions, discuss the questions as a group see what the team believe are the best questions.
+When all scenarios are complete, have each group present their questions and discuss them as a group to see what the team believes are the best questions.

 During the activity, team members will quickly learn how each person thinks.
 The questions they create reflect their motives and what they think matters the most.

 Equipment: Random items from across the office, Pens, Paper